 05 of 06

-Like the name implies, these folks are great for beginners with big dreams of the dance.
-They host dance classes in styles like bolero, American tango, rumba, swing hustle, salsa, nightclub disco, Lindy hop and 2-step dancing.
+As the name implies, these folks are great for beginners with big dreams of the dance.
+They host dance classes in styles like bolero, American tango, rumba, swing hustle, salsa, nightclub disco, Lindy hop, and 2-step dancing.
 Locations are varied, spanning from Redondo Beach to W. LA.
 Their six-week courses usually include 18 hours of practice lessons for free.

 06 of 06